pwalsh/openbudgets/docs/guide/features/settings.rst

 Overview
 --------

-Open Budget has some global settings of its own to configure an Open Budget instance.
+Open Budgets has some global settings of its own to configure an Open Budgets instance.

 General
 -------